Activated Carbon

 Activated carbon is highly versatile and capable of adapting to various adsorption applications.
 This adaptability makes it invaluable across multiple industries, including water treatment, air purification, gold recovery, energy storage and chemical processing.
 Its variety in forms – such as granular, powdered, and pelletized – allows it to be customized for specific uses, ensuring optimal performance in diverse settings.

-Selecting Activated Carbon
+Selecting Activated Carbon for Your Application

 Activated carbon comes in various shapes – granular, powdered and pelletized – each optimized for different systems and applications.
 Granular activated carbon (GAC) is suited for water treatment because it can handle lower pressure drops and higher flow rates.
 Powdered activated carbon (PAC) is ideal for batch processes or rapid adsorption needs like waste treatment.
 Pelletized carbon, known for its high density, uniform particle size and low dust content, is preferred for air purification, where minimal pressure drop is crucial.
 Effective carbon selection must also consider system design, including factors such as flow rate, contact time, and the type of bed (fixed, moving, or fluidized), to ensure optimal interaction with contaminants and prolong system efficiency and durability.
 Therefore, the selection of activated carbon must be aligned with both the physical properties of the carbon and the specific operational parameters of the system it will be utilized in.